imdeepmind/imdeepmind.github.io/docs/programming-languages/python/args-kwargs.md

 # `*args` and `**kwargs`

 In Python, `*args` and `**kwargs` are used to handle variable numbers of arguments passed to a function.
-These allow you to write more flexible functions that can accept a range of input values without needing to explicitly define every parameter.
+These allow We to write more flexible functions that can accept a range of input values without needing to explicitly define every parameter.

 ## `*args` (Non-keyword Arguments)

 - **Definition**: The `*args` syntax allows a function to accept an arbitrary number of positional arguments.
 - **How it works**: The `*args` collects additional positional arguments passed to the function into a tuple.
-- **Use case**: When you do not know in advance how many arguments will be passed to the function.
+- **Use case**: When We do not know in advance how many arguments will be passed to the function.

 ```python
 def print_args(*args):